hugoborini/python_facial_reco/Readme.md

 - `python3 RecoFace.py`

 ## basic usage
-- #### for add face into the DataBase you just need to move your photo into le database folder
+- #### for add face into the DataBase you just need to move your photo into the database folder

 - #### the gui is pretty simple :